appdev-lessons/bulletin-board-2/content.md

 So all you need to do is conditionally show a "Delete post" link!
 Revisit e.g. Must See Movies for a look at one of your previous delete links if you need.

 Give it a shot!

+## Our Devise guide

+We prepared a manual with the steps to setup Devise in your project.
+It includes the steps in this project, and some additional things that you can do, such as editing Devise view templates.
+That is very important if your `User` model has attributes that you want to edit besides the email and password.
+[Here is that manual, which should serve as your go-to guide on user accounts with Devise.](https://learn.firstdraft.com/lessons/238-authentication-with-devise-basics)

 ---